Linkle Liver Story

 is a 1996 Japanese video game developed by Nextech and published by Sega for the Sega Saturn video game system.
 The game is an action-RPG where the player takes control of a fox girl named Kitsch.

 Gameplay

-The game is an action adventure game.
-It uses an isometric perspective.
+Linkle Liver Story is an action adventure game which uses a top-down perspective.

 Finding and planting seeds will give the player new weapons, for a total of eight possible.

 The game's graphics are 2D and make extensive use of the CD-ROM format to have higher quality graphics, sound and music, as well as greater length than would be possible in cartridge format.

 Plot

 Linkle Liver Story is set in the fairy tale world of Mamuna, which is inhabited by demi-humans.
 Mamuna is ruled by a figure named Muma, a user of dark magic who has ruled the planet as an authoritarian.
 However, his power is beginning to wane, and he may vanish if he can't find a new source of power.

 Trying to prevent this, his evil forces have conquered the land of Four Seasons.
 Kitsch, a fox girl, joins forces with small woodland animals to fight back.

 Kitsch is accompanied in her adventure by a squirrel, Balel, and a rabbit, Lalala.
 Her third partner, Puchimuku, is a seed that grows throughout the game.